The Ritual: A “Flash-Fiction” Story

 The group laughed, Mindy elbowing him.

 With that she turned up the music so the rest could hear.
-It was strange: very somber, mysterious—almost spooky—myriad acoustic instruments accompanied by soft percussion.
+It was strange: very somber, mysterious—almost tribal—myriad acoustic instruments accompanied by soft background drums.

 As Roe stood, Stacie handed the pipe up to her, and she bent and took a lungful, held it for a moment, then exhaled, smiling.